2018 Glacier Bay National Park

 A second captain, chef and deck hand will round out the crew.

-- Dinner and room at the Prospector Hotel the first night.
+- Dinner and room at the Four Points by Sheraton the first night.

 - Comfortable 7 nights of lodging aboard the yacht